DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-07-03-candidate-level-english.md

 ### Bringing all English qualifications into one section

-We could bring the ‘English GCSE or equivalent’ and ‘English as a foreign language’ questions into one question - which every candidate must answer.
+We could bring the [English GCSE](/apply-for-teacher-training/structured-data-for-pre-degree-qualifications/#what-english-gcse-did-you-do) and [English as a foreign language](/apply-for-teacher-training/international-candidates/#english-as-a-foreign-language) questions into one question - which every candidate must answer.

 This would not disrupt our existing designs very much.